 Lalu Yadav shifted from director’s bungalow to paying ward after his alleged phone call to BJP MLA

-The RJD chief has been in jail since December 2017 after being convicted in multiple cases in the fodder scam that was exposed in 1996.
+The RJD chief has been in jail since December 2017 after being convicted in multiple cases in a fodder scam.

 Jailed Rashtriya Janata Dal chief Lalu Prasad Yadav was on Thursday shifted from the director’s bungalow of Rajendra Institute of Medical Sciences to a paying ward, PTI reported, citing an official.
 The move came two days after Yadav’s alleged phone call to a Bharatiya Janata Party MLA, asking him to abstain from voting during the election for the post of the Speaker in the Bihar Assembly.